nt246/NTRES6940-data-science/lecture_notes/lesson6-data-wrangling2.md

 How do we do it?
 There are several ways.

-**First approach: send R code to the Console.** This approach involves selecting (highlighting) the R code only (`summary(pressure)`), not any of the backticks/fences from the code chunk.
+**First approach: send R code to the Console.** This approach involves selecting (highlighting) the R code only, not any of the backticks/fences from the code chunk.
 (If you see `Error: attempt to use zero-length variable name` it is because you have accidentally highlighted the backticks along with the R code.
 Try again (and don’t forget that you can add spaces within the code chunk or make your RStudio session bigger (View \> Zoom In)).